Are you in need of some workflow examples to make your teams smarter?

 - Run paid ads on the content.

-Putting all of this SEO, copywriting and content marketing requirements in a checklist or workflow for your content team puts every teammate on the same page.
+Putting all of these SEO, copywriting, and content marketing requirements in a checklist or workflow for your content team puts every teammate on the same page.

 5: Podcast publishing workflows